Alejandro Betancourt López

 Leopoldo Alejandro Betancourt López (born 1980) is a Venezuelan businessman who is Chairman and CEO of Derwick Associates, an engineering, procurement and construction company.
 He is the leader of the international investment group O'Hara Administration, and a director of Pacific Exploration & Production Corporation, a publicly held Canadian company and a leading explorer and producer of natural gas and crude oil which operates in various Latin American countries.
 Betancourt controls 19.95% of Pacific Exploration & Production.
 He is also president of Hawkers, a Spanish sunglasses company.

 Personal life and early career

 Education

-Betancourt has a double major in Economics and Business Administration from the Suffolk University of Massachusetts, United States.
+Betancourt has a double major in Economics and Business Administration from the Suffolk University of Massachusetts, United States and an Executive MBA from Oxford University.

 Early career

 Betancourt started his career at a company specializing in the energy sector and in the exploration, production and trade of oil and its derivatives.
 The company has presence in the U.S., Europe, Middle East, South America and Africa.
 There, he served as business manager for Latin America.

 He later worked at Guruceaga Group, a company dedicated to international trade in goods, finance, real estate and farm, in which he was manager of new business.
 He also worked at BGB Energy, a company that was responsible for representing, in joint venture with the old GESCA GAS in Venezuela, international corporation Kawasaki Heavy Industries.